On normal Seshadri stratifications: Introduction

 \section{Introduction}

-Seshadri stratifications on an embedded projective variety $X\subseteq\mathbb{P}(V)$ have been introduced in \cite{CFL} as a far reaching generalization of the construction in \cite{FL}.
-The aim is to provide a geometric framework of standard monomial theories such as Hodge algebras \cite{DEP}, LS-algebras \cite{Ch}, \emph{etc}.
+Seshadri stratifications on an embedded projective variety $X\subseteq\mathbb{P}(V)$ have been introduced in \cite{CFL} as a far reaching generalization of the construction in \cite{FL}. { One of the aims} is to provide a geometric framework of standard monomial theories such as Hodge algebras \cite{DEP}, LS-algebras \cite{Ch}, \emph{etc}.

-Such a stratification consists of certain projective subvarieties $X_p\subseteq X$ and homogeneous functions $f_p\in\mathrm{Sym}(V^*)$ indexed by a finite set $A$.
+{ A Seshadri} stratification consists of certain projective subvarieties $X_p\subseteq X$ and homogeneous functions $f_p\in\mathrm{Sym}(V^*)$ indexed by a finite set $A$.
 The set $A$ inherits a partially ordered set (poset) structure from the inclusion relation between the subvarieties $X_p$.
-These data: the collection of subvarieties $X_p$ and of homogeneous functions $f_p$, $p\in A$, and the poset structure on $A$ should satisfy the regularity and compatibility conditions in Definition \ref{Defn:SS}.
+These { data, i.e. the} collection of subvarieties $X_p$ and of homogeneous functions $f_p$, $p\in A$, and the poset structure on $A$ should satisfy the regularity and compatibility conditions in Definition \ref{Defn:SS}.

 Out of a Seshadri stratification we construct in \cite{CFL} a quasi-valuation $\mathcal{V}$ on the homogeneous coordinate ring $R:=\mathbb{K}[\hat{X}]$ taking values in the vector space $\mathbb{Q}^A$, where $\hat{X}$ is the affine cone of $X$.
 The quasi-valuation has one-dimensional leaves, hence its image in $\mathbb{Q}^A$, denoted by $\Gamma$, parametrizes a vector space basis of the homogeneous coordinate ring $R$.
 The set $\Gamma$, called a fan of monoids, carries fruitful structures: it is a finite union of finitely generated monoids in $\mathbb{Q}^A$, each monoid corresponds to a maximal chain in $A$.
-Geometrically, such a quasi-valuation provides a flat degeneration of $X$ into a union of projective toric varieties\footnote{In the article, toric varieties are reduced and irreducible, but not necessarily normal.} whose irreducible components arise from the monoids in $\Gamma$.
+Geometrically, {this} quasi-valuation provides a flat degeneration of $X$ into a union of projective toric varieties\footnote{In the article, toric varieties are reduced and irreducible, but not necessarily normal.} whose irreducible components arise from the monoids in $\Gamma$.
 Such a flat family is called a \emph{semi-toric degeneration} of $X$.
 In general, the degeneration constructed in this way is different from the degeneration in Gr\"obner theory using a monomial order: the ideal defining the semi-toric variety is \emph{radical}.
 Roughly speaking, it is the deepest degeneration without introducing any nilpotent elements.

 We associate in \cite{CFL} a Newton-Okounkov simplicial complex to a Seshadri stratification, and introduce an integral structure on it to establish a connection between the volume of the simplicial complex and the degree of $X$ with respect to the embedding.